 - Use care if you have risks for soft, brittle bones (osteoporosis).
 Some of these risks include drinking alcohol, smoking, taking steroids, taking drugs to treat seizures, or having family members with osteoporosis.
 Talk with your doctor about your risks of osteoporosis.

-- Low magnesium levels have rarely happened in people taking drugs like this one for at least 3 months.
-Most of the time, this has happened after 1 year of care.
-You will need to have your blood work checked if you will be taking this medicine for a long time or if you take certain other drugs like digoxin or water pills.
-Talk with your doctor.
+- Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
+Most of the time, this happened after 1 year of treatment.
+You will need to have blood work if you take pantoprazole injection for a long time or with certain other drugs.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.

-- You may need to take zinc while you take this medicine.
+- You may need to take zinc while you take pantoprazole injection.
 Talk with your doctor.

 How is this medicine (Pantoprazole Injection) best taken?